Perceptual Abundance

 We even made absence visible.

 The event horizon emits no light.
 By definition, nothing escapes.
-For decades, black holes existed purely in the realm of theory.
+For decades, black holes existed only in theory.
 Einstein’s equations predicted them.
 We saw their gravitational effects on nearby stars.
 We inferred they had to be there.
 But we had never actually seen one.

 In April 2019, we made the Earth itself into a telescope.

 Eight radio observatories scattered across the globe synchronised their observations down to the nanosecond[5].
-Teams in Hawaii pointed their dishes at the same target as teams in Chile, Spain, and Antarctica.
+Teams in Hawaii pointed their dishes at the same target as teams in Chile, Spain, and Mexico.
 They captured radio waves from the same source at precisely the same moment, recording petabytes of data.
-It took months of computation to combine those observations into a single image.
+It took months of computation to combine these observations into a single image.

 The result was the first photograph of a black hole.

 What you see is a ring of light—glowing gas heated to billions of degrees as it spirals toward the event horizon.
-The dark centre is the black hole’s shadow, the region where gravity is so strong that light itself cannot escape.
+The dark centre is the black hole’s shadow, the region light cannot leave.
 That shadow is exactly the size and shape that Einstein’s equations predicted a century ago.

 V. Seeing the Beginning